Home / Company / Company Profile / AFL Timeline

 2008

-AFL Network Services acquires Northstar and expands its outside plant engineering capabilities.
+AFL Network Services acquires Northstar, expanding its outside plant engineering capabilities.
 ACA Conductor Accessories, an AFL division, acquires Dossert Corporation.
-AFL acquires The Light Brigade expanding its training division.
+AFL acquires The Light Brigade, a fiber optic training company.

 2009